 We have many intervention strategies in place, beginning with a review of students’ progress a month into the sixth form where, for these students who may be struggling a little, their progress is tracked and they will have extra study hours added to their timetable with help and advice from our study support tutor, who liaises with subject teachers to work on any areas of concern.

-We have a variety of up-to-date resources and textbooks available in our study support room, as well as a host of other resources available on the VLE, and our study support tutor, based in the sixth form study room, is available to advise and support students every day.
+We have a variety of up-to-date resources and textbooks available in our study support room, we have also invested in online resources such as Uplearn which provides support to our STEM students.
+Our study support tutor, based in the sixth form study room, is available to advise and support students every day.